Madhusree Dutta: Life and education

 Madhusree Dutta was born in the industrial town of Jamshedpur, Jharkhand (then Bihar).
 She has studied Economics at Jadavpur University, Kolkata and Dramatics at National School of Drama, New Delhi.
 In 1987 Dutta shifted her base to Mumbai (called Bombay in 1987).

-Dutta was jury in Berlinale (Berlin International Film Festival) Shorts in 2015; Feminale: International Women's Film Festival, Cologne in 2006; Message to Man International Documentary Film Festival, St. Petersburg in 2001; and was chair person of the jury in International Documentary and Short Film Festival of Kerala in 2009; and SIGNS Festival of Digital Videos in 2014.
+Dutta was jury in Berlinale (Berlin International Film Festival); Feminale: International Women's Film Festival, Cologne in 2006; Message to Man International Documentary Film Festival, St. Petersburg in 2001; and was chairperson of the jury in International Documentary and Short Film Festival of Kerala in 2009; and SIGNS Festival of Digital Videos in 2014.
 Her retrospectives were held in MIFF (Mumbai International Documentary Festival), 2018; Persistence Resistance Film Festival, Delhi in 2008; Madurai Film Festival in 2007; NGBK Gallery; Berlin in 2001.

 Currently she lives in Cologne, Germany.
 She has joined as the Artistic Director of Akademie der Kunste der Welt in Cologne since 2018.

 Dutta has been selected for the Lifetime Achievement Award for documentaries in connection with the 12th International Documentary and Short Film Festival of Kerala (IDSFFK) to be held from June 21 to 26.